Mauitron/Void-Vault/README.md

 passwords approachable and easy to use for people who are vulnerable.
-By turning easy to remember inputs into super secure outputs, elderly and memory deficient people (like me) can feel safe and protected without having to remember multiple passwords or changing passwords and forgetting them
+By turning easy to remember inputs into super secure outputs, elderly and memory deficient people (like me) can feel safe and protected without having to remember multiple passwords, or changing passwords and forgetting them

-Secondly, for you to try it out, to see if you find any vulnerablities or exploits that I have failed to to catch.
-To validate the 'unique' security model Void Vault provides. and to get feedback on the user experience.
+Secondly, to allow you to find any vulnerablities or exploits that I might have missed during development.
+To validate the 'unique' security model Void Vault provides.

+Thirdly, Simlpy to get feedback on the user experience and suggestions.

-The Void Vault is new solution to password management that uses **geometric path traversal** to generate high-entropy passwords from memorable input sequences. solving password management not through encrypted storage and hidden secrets, but through never storing anything at all.
+As far as I can tell the Void Vault is new solution to password management that uses **geometric path traversal** to generate high-entropy passwords from memorable input sequences. solving password management not through encrypted storage and hidden secrets, but through never storing anything at all.